Getting Started

 Activate

 Start your own POTA activation.
-Hamtrax automates folder creation, spot posting, and contact logging so you can stay on the mic instead of the keyboard.
+Hamtrax detects the nearest park from your location, then automates folder creation, spot posting, and contact logging so you can stay on the mic instead of the keyboard.

 Showcase